-This species is known only from forested slopes at elevations of 1,500-1,800m asl on the Pacific versant of the Cordillera Central in the department of Cajamarca in northern Peru.
+This species is known from forested slopes of the Río Zaña watershed, on the Pacific versant of the Cordillera Central in the Cajamarca Region, northern Peru.
+It was also recorded in the buffer zone of Parque Nacional Cutervo in Cajamarca between 1986 and 2002 (A. Miranda Leiva pers. comm.
+March 2018).
+It occurs at elevations of 1,500–1,800 m asl, its estimated extent of occurrence (EOO) is 309 km2, and all individuals are considered to occur in two threat-defined locations.
 Its range is incompletely known, and it presumably occurs much more widely, but nevertheless probably has a somewhat restricted distribution.

 Habitat and Ecology

-Associated with streams in montane forest.
-At night, individuals were perched on the upper surfaces of leaves over streams; others were observed during the day resting vertically on upper leaf surfaces over streams where breeding occurred.
+This frog is associated with streams in montane forest.
+At night, individuals perch on the upper surfaces of leaves over streams and during the day they rest on upper leaf surfaces over streams, where breeding occurs (Cadle and McDiarmid 1990).
+Breeding for this species apparently begins with the onset of rains (January).
+Males call from the upper surfaces of leaves 0.5–3 m above streams.
 Eggs are deposited on leaves above permanent and temporary streams, and larvae develop in the streams.
+Breeding activity (based on the number of observed egg masses in some stream sections) is believed to be high, compared to other species of the genus (Cadle and McDiarmid 1990).
 It is not known if the species can adapt to modified habitats.

-The threats to the species are not well known.
-It is probably susceptible to localized habitat loss as a result of livestock farming and selective wood extraction.
+It is probably affected by habitat loss as a result of livestock farming and selective wood extraction.
 It might also be vulnerable to the effects of localized climate change and infection with the chytrid fungus.

 Red List Status